peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 - **Weak Typing** - Other languages emphasize types for values instead of variables
     - Weak typing, otherwise known as dynamic typing, allows a variable to hold any type of value at any time
     - **JavaScript uses dynamic/weak typing**, meaning *variables can hold values of any type without any type enforcement*
+- Now, if you're a fan of strongly typed (statically typed) languages, you may object to this usage of the word "type." **In those languages, "type" means a whole lot *more* than it does here in JS**.

 # Classes
 ### Class Theory